2005 Season

 2005 was the final season of the two subdivisions being referred to as I-A and I-AA.
-Starting with the 2006 season, the NCAA renamed them to Football Bowl Subdivision (FBS) and Football Championship (FCS), respectively.
+Starting with the 2006 season, the NCAA renamed the subdivisions to Football Bowl Subdivision (FBS) and Football Championship (FCS), respectively.

 1. Northwestern State @ Louisiana-Monroe, 27-23